C. L. Moore

 Catherine Lucille Moore (January 24, 1911 – April 4, 1987) was an American science fiction and fantasy writer, who first came to prominence in the 1930s writing as C. L. Moore.
 She was among the first women to write in the science fiction and fantasy genres (though earlier woman writers in these genres include Clare Winger Harris, Greye La Spina, and Francis Stevens, among others).
 Moore's work paved the way for many other female speculative fiction writers.

 Moore married her first husband Henry Kuttner in 1940, and most of her work from 1940 to 1958 (Kuttner's death) was written by the couple collaboratively.
 They were prolific co-authors under their own names, although more often under any one of several pseudonyms.

 As "Catherine Kuttner", she had a brief career as a television scriptwriter from 1958 to 1962.
 She retired from writing in 1963.

 Early life

 Moore was born on January 24, 1911, in Indianapolis, Indiana, to Maude Estelle Moore, whose father Levi N. Jones had been a Methodist minister, and Otto Newman Moore.
 Otto "operated a large shop designing and manufacturing tools and machinery"; his own father was the doctor Henry Moore.
 C. L. Moore was chronically ill as a child and spent much of her time reading literature of the fantastic.
-In 1929, she began a degree in English at Indiana University's Bloomington campus, but the financial pressures on her family caused by the Great Depression meant that she had to switch to a business college during her second year to learn to be a secretary.
+The young Moore's favourite reading material included Alice in Wonderland, the Oz books, and the novels of Edgar Rice Burroughs.
+She also read the pulp magazines Adventure, Amazing Stories and Weird Tales.
+In 1929, she began a degree in English at Indiana University's Bloomington campus, but the financial pressures on her family caused by the Great Depression meant that after three semesters she had to switch to a business college to learn to be a secretary.
 She gained work as a secretary at the Fletcher Trust Company in Indianapolis.

+By 1936, Moore was engaged to one Herbert Ernest Lewis, who also worked at Fletcher Trust.
+However, he died by a gunshot wound on 13 February 1936.
+Moore herself, and the newspapers, reported the death as accidental, but according to the pulp fiction scholar Bobby Derie, "the death certificate lists it as a suicide".